-The primary objective of the Compensation Committee is to develop compensation arrangements that provide incentives to further our long-term strategic plan and enhance stockholder value.
-In meeting this objective, the Compensation Committee oversees our general compensation policies, establishes and reviews the compensation plans and benefit programs applicable to our executive officers and administers our stock option and incentive plans.
+The Committee oversees our general compensation policies, establishes and reviews the compensation plans and benefit programs applicable to our executive officers and administers our stock option and incentive plans.

-The Compensation Committee currently consists of Messrs.
-Meyerman, Ryan and Zeitlin, with Mr. Meyerman serving as the Chair.
+The Committee currently consists of Messrs.
+Ryan, Meyerman and Zeitlin, with Mr. Ryan serving as the Chair.
 Each of Messrs.
-Meyerman, Ryan and Zeitlin has significant experience in compensation matters as a result of their service as executive officers or advisors to various public companies.
-In 2006, the Compensation Committee met six times.
-The Compensation Committee's agenda and meeting calendar were determined by the Compensation Committee, with input (as appropriate) from Mr. Healey, the President and Chief Executive Officer of the Company.
-At the request of the Committee, Mr. Healey and Mr. Nutt, Chairman of the Board of Directors, generally attend meetings of the Compensation Committee awards with respect to executive officers, as well as the design of long-term and equity incentive plans.
-In addition, the Compensation Committee invites Mr. Crate, Executive Vice President and Chief Financial Officer, and Mr. Kingston, Executive Vice President and General Counsel, to attend certain meetings of the Compensation Committee to discuss the design, implementation and administration of long-term incentive, equity incentive and deferred compensation plans.
-The Compensation Committee also meets regularly in executive session without the presence of any executive officer whose compensation the committee is scheduled to discuss.
+Ryan, Meyerman and Zeitlin has significant experience in compensation matters as a result of their service as executive officers or advisors to various public companies.
+The Committee's agenda and meeting calendar is determined by the Committee, with input (as appropriate) from Mr. Healey, who generally attends meetings at the request of the Committee.
+In his capacity as President and Chief Executive Officer, Mr. Healey takes an active role in discussions with the Committee concerning the compensation of other members of executive management and the design of long-term and equity incentive plans but does not participate in discussions regarding his own performance goals, contributions or compensation, which occur in executive sessions of the Committee and in meetings of the Committee with our independent compensation consultant.
+The Committee also invites Mr. Crate, Executive Vice President and Chief Financial Officer, and Mr. Kingston, Executive Vice President and General Counsel, to attend certain meetings to discuss the design, implementation and administration of long-term incentive, equity incentive and deferred compensation plans.